DCotterill/halixia-hugo/content/ma/help-reduce-stress-2124.md

 layout: static
 ---

-Learn about Mindfulness Based Stress Reduction (MBSR)
+Learn about Mindfulness Based Stress Reduction (MBSR).

 Read about the benefits of taking part in an MBSR program to learn techniques that reduce stress, enhance well-being, and promote mindfulness.